polcak/jsrestrictor/website/content/pages/faq.md

 We believe that the `Recommended` level changes your fingerprint so that typical fingerprinting scripts will fail to correlate your cross-origin activities and activities on the same origin during different browser sessions.
 See the answers below for possible caveats.

-Test yourself on common fingerprinting testers that the `Strict` level considerably lowers the information about your computer:
+Test your browser on common fingerprinting testers.
+Then use the `Strict` level and test again to see that it considerably lowers the information about your computer.:

 * [JShelter test page](https://polcak.github.io/jsrestrictor/test/test.html)
 * [Am I unique?](https://amiunique.org/)